optofab/optofab.github.io/logs.md

 - Discuss the next week plan
 - Discuss the changes on the current web application
-- Discuss the IP Agreement
+- Discuss the IP Agreement and SOW

 **DISCUSSIONS**

-- Discussed the plans for developing the web application for next week.
+- Discussed the plans for developing the web application for next week
-- Discussed new changes to be made on the web application.
+- Discussed new changes to be made on the web application
 - Discussed the changes on IP Agreement

 **ACTION**

 - Continue working on website refactor
-- Every team member will sign the IP Agreement.
+- Every team member will need to sign the IP Agreement and SOW
-- Continue preparing for Audit 1
+- Preparing for Audit 1

 ## Work Records